 d.
 In person, by appointment.
 (Please call 508-565-1306 to request an appointment.)

 The student and the Director of Accessibility Resources partner to identify strategies, resources and accommodations, that can ameliorate disability-related barriers.
 An initial intake meeting provides the opportunity to understand the student’s disability experience and accommodations that have been successful in providing access.
 The process will be informed by the student’s self-report, the director's experience, and any documentation that the student presents.
 Based on an interactive discussion, the director may implement accommodations, set up provisional or temporary accommodations while waiting for additional documentation, or request documentation specific to establishing a connection between the disability and the barrier.
 A reasonable accommodation is a modification or adjustment to instructional methods and/or a course, program, service, activity or facility that enables a qualified student with a disability to have equal access to programs, services and activities.
 Equal access means an opportunity to attain the same level of performance or to enjoy equal benefits and privileges as are available to a similarly-situated student without a disability.

 OAR recommends the following statement:

-Stonehill College is committed to providing a welcoming, supportive and inclusive environment for students with disabilities.
+Stonehill College is committed to creating a welcoming, supportive and inclusive environment that meets the needs of a diverse student body.
 The Office of Accessibility Resources (OAR) provides a point of coordination, resources and support for students with disabilities and the campus community.
-If you anticipate or experience physical or academic barriers based on disability, please let me know so that we can discuss options.
+If you anticipate or experience barriers to your inclusion in this course, please let me know so that we can discuss options.
 You are also welcome to contact OAR to begin this conversation or to establish reasonable accommodations for this or other courses.
 OAR is located within the Academic Services & Advising Suite in Duffy 104.
-For additional information please call (508) 565-1306 or email firstname.lastname@example.org.
+For additional information please call (508) 565-1306 or email email@example.com.